Ox Tales: Broadcast and home media

+In Japan, the series aired on the four TX Network stations of the time (TX, TVA, TVO and TSC).
+It was syndicated to Miyagi Television Broadcasting and Toyama Television.

 The series has been aired in several countries outside Japan and has been dubbed and subtitled in English and numerous other languages.
 The series was broadcast in the United Kingdom several times between 1991 and 1996, on the ITV network.

+In the Netherlands, the series first aired on the children's slot of VARA on Nederland 1 on the evening of 6 October 1988.

+The series aired on RTP1 in Portugal in 1989/1990.
+Initially the original Dutch intro was broadcast before being replaced by an instrumental theme.

-In the late 1990s, the series was planned to air on Fox Family in the USA.
+In the late 1990s, the series was planned to air on Fox Family in the United States.
 However this was scrapped for unknown reasons.

-In the USA, a few episodes of the show were released on VHS by Just for Kids in the early 1990s; the show was officially released on DVD in Portugal and Spain in 2006.
+In the US, a few episodes of the show were released on VHS by Just for Kids in the early 1990s; the show was officially released on DVD in Portugal and Spain in 2006.

 In 1989 Arab World, It first aired on Saudi TV.

 In the 2010s, the entire series is now uploaded by YouTube's m4e channel.